Edt-2000/Edt-Arduinosaurus/README.md

 >This is our playground for all our code and experiments, we are in the progress of making separate git repositories for released code.
 Have a look at the [Edt-2000 organisation](https://github.com/Edt-2000) for all the repositories.

+## TODO:

+- Optimization: Producers take a OSCMessage they modify instead of yield a message
+- Naming: Rename RGBLED, RGB, LED
+- LED: implement new effects

 ## OSC lighting commands

 start = 0 - 127 (0 = begin, 127 = end)